The Employment Law Review: Puerto Rico

 Third, the LTFA created an employee's right to request changes of schedule, working hours or work location.
 An employee is entitled to make the request if it is in writing, he or she works 30 hours or more per week, has worked for at least one year for the employer and has not made the same request in the six months since the employer's last response to such a request.
 There are other requirements applicable to the response the employer must provide.
 Employees are not automatically entitled to a change in work conditions just because they make the request.
-Priority must be given to employees who are head of a family who have legal or sole custody of their minor children.
+Priority will be given to employees who are head of a family and have legal or sole custody of their minor children.

 US federal law governs Puerto Rico immigration matters.
 There are no statutory provisions requiring employers to keep a register of foreign workers.
-The Federal Immigration Reform Control Act of 1986 (IRCA), however, requires employers to complete Form I-9 to confirm that hired workers (citizens and non-citizens) are authorised to work in the United States.
+The Federal Immigration Reform Control Act of 1986 (IRCA), however, requires employers to complete Form I-99 to confirm that hired workers (citizens and non-citizens) are authorised to work in the United States.
 Through the verification process, hired workers must furnish, and their employer verify, documentation that confirms a worker's identity and authorisation for employment in the United States.
 Employers are required under the IRCA to retain Form I-9 for a designated period and make it available for inspection by authorised government officials.
 Employers must ensure that all foreign workers hired are admitted in the United States as permanent residents or under work-related non-immigrant visa classifications.

 Although there are no limits on the number of foreign workers a company may have, there is a limit on the number of certain work visas issued by the US government each year.
 Non-immigrant workers hired for temporary employment in the United States under an employment-based visa category are restricted to the activity or reason for which their non-immigrant visa was issued.
 The length of stay in the United States will depend on the specific employment-based visa category under which the foreign worker was authorised for employment in the United States and whether the visa category permits extensions of stay.